Josef-Friedrich/ernst-fuchs/compositions/README.md

   - url: The short url of the youtube video (e. g.
 Rcxf7c6WT-A)
     title: The title of the video.
     artist: The artist who played in the video.
+edition:
+  - score: Name of the score file in the composition folder.
+    pdf: Name of the pdf file in the composition folder.
+    title: Name of the edition.
 ---
 ```